 There was a couple.
 My dad, I told you he was starting to do a little entrepreneurial thing.
 He started this little newspaper.
 As part of marketing, he would put clues in the newspaper to find a treasure that was hidden around town.
 All the people would get the paper to get the clue to try to find the treasure, which was $1,000 or whatever.

 As a little kid, I got my bike and I’m getting my dad’s paper.
 I’m getting the clues.
 I’m hunting and finding.
 Sure enough, I found the damn treasure before all the adults in the town did.
 I run into my office, proud like some bitch, showing my dad, “I found it.”
-My mom and my dad were like, “How did you find that?”Anybody who thinks they know everything is stupid.
-The more you learn, the more you need to learn.
+My mom and my dad were like, “How did you find that?”If you want to change what you're getting, you have to change what you're doing.
 Click To Tweet

 I told them the clues and how they led me to where to find them.
 They’re freaking out because it was for adults.
 A kid goes and finds it.
 I got in trouble because I’m not allowed to find it.
 I was part of the family and in the rules, it says, “There are no family members.”
 I got in trouble for finding it, which taught me a whole another lesson.